steadramon/ESPGeiger/docs/index.md

 # ESPGeiger

 ESPGeiger is a free, open-source firmware that lets you collect and export radiation data using a ESP8266 or ESP32 MCU.
-Use it with an existing Geiger counter, or build your own, for real-time monitoring with multiple output options.
+Use it with an existing Geiger counter, for real-time monitoring with multiple output options.

 ## Features
 - 😃 Easy to install and configure - contribute to monitoring!